Miniature Concrete House Building Manual

 Remove the wooden boards from the stairs and apply plaster evenly over the brick walls with the same larger spatula that you used to prepare the base for walls, and also use a modeling spatula for stairs and other parts that require precision.

-Also, plaster the interior walls of the house if you want to.
+Also, plaster the interior walls of the house.
 All the plaster in the container will be sufficient for both the exterior and interior.
-Also coat the window sills and the top of the last layer.
+Also coat the insides of all the windows and the top of the last layer.

 👉 Let the plaster dry fully (8-12 hours).